whatyouhide/stream_data/README.md

 ### Property testing

 Property testing aims at randomizing test data in order to make tests more robust.
-Instead of writing a bunch of inputs and expected outputs by hand, with property testing we write a *property* of our code that should hold for a set of data, and then we generated data in this set to verify that property.
+Instead of writing a bunch of inputs and expected outputs by hand, with property-based testing we write a *property* of our code that should hold for a set of data, and then we generated data in this set to verify that property.
 To generate this data, we can use the above-mentioned `StreamData` module.

 ```elixir
 use ExUnitProperties